Low-pass filter: Continuous-time realization

 On any Butterworth filter, if one extends the horizontal line to the right and the diagonal line to the upper-left (the asymptotes of the function), they intersect at exactly the cutoff frequency, 3 dB below the horizontal line.
 The various types of filters (Butterworth filter, Chebyshev filter, Bessel filter, etc.) all have different-looking knee curves.
 Many second-order filters have "peaking" or resonance that puts their frequency response above the horizontal line at this peak.

 The meanings of 'low' and 'high'—that is, the cutoff frequency—depend on the characteristics of the filter.
 The term "low-pass filter" merely refers to the shape of the filter's response; a high-pass filter could be built that cuts off at a lower frequency than any low-pass filter—it is their responses that set them apart.
 Electronic circuits can be devised for any desired frequency range, right up through microwave frequencies (above 1 GHz) and higher.

 Laplace notation

-Continuous-time filters can also be described in terms of the Laplace transform of their impulse response, in a way that lets all characteristics of the filter be easily analyzed by considering the pattern of poles and zeros of the Laplace transform in the complex plane.
+Continuous-time filters can also be described in terms of the Laplace transform of their impulse response, in a way that makes it easy to analyze all characteristics of the filter by considering the pattern of poles and zeros of the Laplace transform in the complex plane.
 (In discrete time, one can similarly consider the Z-transform of the impulse response.)

-For example, a first-order low-pass filter can be described in Laplace notation as:
+For example, a first-order low-pass filter can be described by the continuous time transfer function, in the Laplace domain, as: